surister/cratedb-search/SPEC.md

-The full-text search part of the hybrid search might be done in two different fields (title_fs and content_fs) to give more weight to title matches, if it makes sense for the implementor use case.
+The full-text search part of the hybrid search might be done in two different fields (title_fs and content_fs) to give more weight to title matches if it makes sense for the implementor use case.

 Examples: